No comparison: How MoneySuperMarket is turning their data into competitive differentiators

 With its new analytics platform, MoneySuperMarket has benefited most from the speed of development and running big tasks.
 In Harvinder’s own words, the most notable change has been the deployment time for its machine learning pipelines.
 "We went from eleven hours down to about five minutes," he says.
 That meant that the models could be updated every day instead of once a week, which, in turn, led to more relevant communications and offers, ultimately helping customers to save more money.

 More than 80% of Google Cloud’s largest customers use GKE to run their workloads in production, and over 40% of GKE clusters are running stateful workloads.
-And the recent introduction of GKE Advanced offers enhanced features that make it ideal for large enterprises.
 To learn more, visit cloud.google.com/kubernetes-engine.